Computational Reproducibility in Computational Social Science: Conclusion Recommendations

+The flowchart shown in Figure \ref{fig:flow} illustrates different choices one can make to allow different degrees of computational reproducibility.
+If one would want to achieve 3\textdegree CR, the reproducible materials must be nonrestrictive (green path).
+The maximum degree of computational reproducibility one can attain with restrictive reproducible materials is 2\textdegree CR (red path).

-Implementing our suggestions at a larger scale is a challenging and complex task and would require change on many institutional levels.
-The most obvious approach is to design a system of incentives that fosters proactive reproducibility either through rewards or penalties.
+While implementing our suggestions at a larger scale requires change on many institutional levels, we believe that our tier system of computational reproducibility contributes a conceptual clarification that may improve the scientific discourse about reproducibility.
+For the implementation of our suggestions, the most obvious approach is to design a system of incentives that fosters proactive reproducibility either through rewards or penalties.
 On the one hand, making a study reproducible should not be a burden but rather an achievement of similar quality as publishing a paper itself.
 The number of papers classified as 3\textdegree CR should be an indicator that search committees recognize and help scholars to advance their career.
 On the other hand, journals could set a minimum required order of reproducibility to be eligible for publication.
 Both suggestions require large structural change, either by rethinking the ``one-dimensional credit system'' of academia or restructuring the publication process by hiring dedicated personnel who conduct the reproducibility checks for journals.